justinharris198/technical-indicator-backtest/README.md

 #II.
 Specifying the entry condition (with example)

 1. Scroll to entry_model()
-2. Create a pandas time series that will act as the condition.
+2. Create a pandas dataframe time series that will act as the condition.
 For example, if testing a moving average model, you could use ta-lib or pandas mean().
 When I tested, I used pandas mean() to find the price average over a certain number of days.
 The script will input the data pulled from quandl into this function for the analysis, so when defining the function you want to test, use either security_time_series['Settle'],security_time_series['Open'],security_time_series['High'] or security_time_series['Low'] as the price series input.
-3. Name you data.
+3. Name your data.
 4. Concatenate the time series onto security_time_series.
 5. Define the signal in trade_trigger()